mojombo/sf-vegetarian-restaurants/README.md

 Burgers and Fries:

-* Barney's Gourmet Hamburger (big selection of awesome veggie burgers. get the curly fries and a shake to round it out!)
+* Barney's Gourmet Hamburger (big selection of awesome veggie burgers. get the curly fries and a turkish coffee shake to round it out!)

 Pizza: